programacion-funciones-lambda

 Lambda functions (also known as arrow functions) are a syntax for declaring anonymous functions in a concise and expressive way.

-An anonymous function is one that we define without a specific name.
-That is, unlike regular functions, they are not defined with a complete declaration and do not require an identifier.
+An anonymous function is one we define without a specific name.
+That is, unlike regular functions, they are not defined with a full declaration and do not require an identifier.

-The main advantage of lambda functions is their ability to be created and used immediately (this is very useful, for example, if it is a function that we are going to use only once).
+The main advantage of lambda functions is their ability to be created and used immediately (this is very useful, for example, if it’s a function we are going to use only once).

 function myfunc(a, b) {